DannyArends/CalderaD/README.md

 [SDL_mixer](https://www.libsdl.org/projects/SDL_mixer/), and extract them.

 Create symlinks (e.g. using mklink for windows, or ln -s in linux) in tot CalderaD\app\jni folder and link to the extracted SDL source packages.
-Change PATHTO to where your cloned CalderaD, and PATHSDL to where your downloaded the SDL libraries:
+Change PATHTO to where your cloned CalderaD is located, and PATHSDL to where your downloaded the SDL libraries:

 ```